jostmey/dkm/antigen-classification-problem/dataset/README.md

 ## Rebuilding the Dataset

 The scripts to reconstruct the samples are provided.
-Because the last script randomly shuffles the samples, rebuilding the datasets from scratch will result in different splits of the data (i.e. the training, validation, and test sets will not necessarily be the same).
+Because the last script randomly shuffles the samples, reconstructing the samples will result in different splits of the data (i.e. the training, validation, and test sets will not necessarily be the same).
 Open a Linux terminal and run:

 ```